As quoted from the historical marker:

 At that time, Indian raids were frequent, and the outlaw Sam Bass was suspected of committing an 1860 hold-up here.

 In late 1999, a severe fire gutted a portion of the original house.
-Smoke and water damaged the main house, the porch, the roof, and a portion of the foundation.
+The main house, porch, roof, and a section of the foundation all suffered significant smoke and water damage.